 Ever notice how some companies are constantly scrambling to attract customers, while others enjoy some sort of magnetic attraction that keeps the customers flowing in?

-The scramblers spend a lot of money on digital ads, social media posts and every sort of promotional bribery they can think of.
-Their marketing messages are all over the place, and they don’t ever seem to focus on the one thing what really matters to their target audience.
+The scramblers spend a lot of money on digital ads, social media posts and all sorts of promotional bribery.
+Their marketing messages are all over the place, and they don’t ever seem to hone-in on the one thing that really matters to their target audience.

 Instead, they borrow interest from somewhere else.

 Borrowed interest is a common technique in advertising.
-I’ve been in those creative sessions where you realize there’s absolutely nothing interesting, different or even mentionable about the client’s product, so you start fishing around for something – anything – that IS interesting that you can borrow from.
+I’ve been in those creative sessions where you realize there’s absolutely nothing interesting, different or even mentionable about the client’s product, so you start fishing around for something – anything – that IS interesting to borrow from.

 It’s redirection… Riding on the coattails of something else to make your ads, emails or posts engaging and memorable.

 Instead of pinpointing a really interesting idea that’s firmly rooted in a compelling consumer benefit, you get an idea that is loosely bolted on to the product.

 Puppies and babies are the most frequently-used crutches in borrowed-interest advertising.
 You see it in local TV commercials all the time…